What are Core Web Vitals? LCP, INP and CLS explained

 Slow pages cost visitors.
 Every extra second of load time increases the share of people who leave before the page renders.
 Google also uses the Core Web Vitals as a ranking signal: with comparable content, the faster page wins.
 For web shops it counts double, because a stuttering checkout directly affects revenue.

 The metrics are deliberately chosen around what a visitor actually notices: how quickly do I see something, how quickly does it respond, and does the layout stay put.
 A server that responds fast but a page that then spends seconds running scripts rightly scores poorly.
+This is not about an abstract grade; it is about how the page feels in the user's hand.

 Lab data versus field data